jbhersch/the_tomautometer/README.md

 The <a href="http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html">Random Forest </a>
 model performed best with 40 trees and the
 <a href="http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html">CountVectorizer</a>
 using individual words alone.

-The Train/Test accuracies are listed below.
+The python script, <a href="https://github.com/jbhersch/the_tomautometer/blob/master/src/random_forest.py">random_forest.py</a>, was used for training and testing.
 - Train Accuracy: 99.9%
 - Test Accuracy: 72.1%